Part One: The end

 I don't even know how I hear her, I can't see her.
 It's so dark and crowded.

 The birthday/housewarming party is in full swing by the time I come back to reality.
 There has to be a few hundred people in here.
 Music is playing thanks to the DJ, Blaise Zabini, people are literally dry humping on the dance floor, couples are freely making out the couches in the corner of the room, lights flash in the dark room with the beat of the music, lots of chatty people off and away from the dance floor, caddy witches sneering at anyone who looks better, free drinks of your choice at seven different bars with seven different themes, free food from all over the world.

 There's a quiet place people can go to talk.
 The back door is open to anyone who wants to take the party outside into the extensive gardens.

 In about an hour, everyone will be outside for the magical fireworks display.

-Yes, he really knows how to throw a magical party…it's an amazing sight to behold.
+He really knows how to throw a party…it's an amazing sight to behold.
 Really.